goldenmaza/renfi-java-utility/README.md

 The code for printout of the HelpGuide can be found here.

 ### FileProcessingUtil
 This utility handles the processing of actually renaming the files.
+This file also contains the code for manipulating and analyzing files like comparing, converting, cropping and detecting black borders.
 This is an abstract class which the other two utility classes extends.

 ### ImageProcessingUtil
 This utility prepares the conversion history for images currently supported.
 Mr. Noakes's library is used here to gather